Alvin Irby, M.S., MPA

 Alvin Irby is a former kindergarten teacher turned award-winning social entrepreneur, national speaker, comedian, and author.
 He is Founder and Chief Reading Inspirer at Barbershop Books, a literacy program that creates child-friendly reading spaces in barbershops and provides early literacy training to barbers.
 His work connecting reading to male-centered spaces and involving men in boys’ early reading experiences earned him the National Book Foundation’s 2017 Innovations in Reading Prize.

-Irby works with school districts, library systems, and nonprofits to provide customized cultural competency training that helps educators and administrators translate learning objectivers into engaging communication and relevant learning experiences.
-His nationally recognized keynotes and workshops excavate his eclectic professional and personal life to better understand and address one of American education’s greatest challenges – cultivating children’s intrinsic motivation to read and learn.
+Irby leads cultural competency training across the United States, helping school districts, library systems, and educatoin organizations create learning expeirences that are relevant and engaging.
+His nationally recognized keynotes and workshops excavate his eclectic professional and personal life to better understand and address one of American education’s greatest challenges – cultivating an intrinsic motivation to read and learn.

 Irby’s debut children’s book, Gross Greg, combines his passion for humor and early literacy; it is a laugh-out-loud story that captures the hilariously gross behavior of kids everywhere.
 As a stand up comedian, Irby's clever social commentary and astute observations shine through in his 2018 comedy album "Really Dense."
-One of the highlights of his comedy career was being selected a 2015 StandUp NBC national finalist and performing at the legendary Hollywood Improv in Los Angeles, CA.
+One of the highlights of his comedy career was earning one of nine coveted spots in the 2015 StandUp NBC national finale showcase for which he performed at the legendary Hollywood Improv in Los Angeles, CA.

 Alvin Irby holds a Masters of Science (M.S.) in General Childhood Education from Bank Street Graduate School of Education, a Masters of Public Administration (MPA) from the Robert F. Wagner School of Public Service at New York University, and a Bachelors of Arts in Sociology from Grinnell College.